nikomatsakis/babysteps/babysteps/_drafts/async-interview-summary.md

 `task::block_on`.
 YoshuaWuyts recently proposed adding some simple constructors, like [`future::{pending, ready}`](https://github.com/rust-lang/rust/pull/70834) which I think could fit in this category.
+A key constraint here is that these should be libraries and APIs that are portable across all executors and runtimes.

-### Polish in the language
+### Polish in the language: async main, async drop

 Polish extends to the language, as well.
 The idea here is to find small, contained changes that fix specific pain points or limitations.